digitalave/digitalave-old-website-2023-07-06/_posts/2020-05-08-Install-SonarQube-On-Ubuntu-Debian.md

 ### STEP 05: Configure SonarQube

-Now, Let's head-over to "**sonar.properties**" configuration file and do the following changes
+Now, Let's head over to the "**sonar.properties**" configuration file and do the following changes.

 ```bash
 sudo vim /opt/sonarqube/conf/sonar.properties
 ```

-**UnComment and type PostgreSQL database username and password that we've created at privous step.**
+**UnComment and type PostgreSQL database username and password that we've created at the previous step.**

-Now, We need to point our PostgreSQL database to SonarQube service.
+Now, We need to point our PostgreSQL database to the SonarQube service.
-We are using "localhost" as db host since we've installed postgreSQl on same server.
+We are using "localhost" as a DB host since we've installed PostgreSQL on the same server.

 Un-comment these lines and modify them as necessary.